tgherzog/sailbuddy-pages/index.md

 ### Tell me what you think! ###

-This is early software with lots of room for new ideas.
+Sail Buddy is a work in progress with lots of room for new ideas.
 I am very interested in making it more useful so long as I can keep it fast and light.
 If you have ideas or are experiencing issues, please [contact me][contact].